plannies-mate/plannies-kit/GUIDELINES.md

 - README covers installation, dependencies and usage for the human
 - GUIDELINES.md is focused mainly on AI's but includes design for both
+- SPEC.md is the specification for both AI and hman
 - Document any special configurations as needed

 ## Performance & Security